Game 36 (WHI-KTZ) 10-16-298

 A lot of anticipation accompanied this first ever clash of the two

-former Terramarc regions, who had both recently put a lot of effort into
+former Terramarc regions, who had both recently put a lot of effort

 promoting soccer in their respective countries, and had prepared hard